 How To Use Retinoid Products Every Day

 Normally, low-concentration adapalene is safe for use in all skin types.
-Here are the steps for using Differin, as advised by the manufacturers:
+Here are the steps on how and when to use Differin for acne, as advised by the manufacturers:

 - After washing with a non-medicated soap, pat dry your face.
 Then apply a thin layer of Differin gel to the affected area every evening.
 Adapalene is safe to use once every day, but no more.
 This includes lower concentrations such as adapalene gel 0.1%.
 Increased use doesn’t automatically mean increased efficacy, and it may be harmful.

 - Avoid application to the skin around the eyes and lips 👄, and on the inside of your mouth and nose.

 - Don’t apply to sunburnt skin.

 - Be careful when using any adapalene product with other acne treatments.

 - A mild sensation of warmth or slight stinging may occur shortly after application, but this should be transient.

 - Avoid direct sunlight during the day and use an SPF 30 or higher sunblock when going out.
 Retinoid products can make the skin more sensitive to harmful UV rays ☀️.